 In addition to SEC sanctions (e.g., fines, disgorgements, SEC officer and director bars, etc.) described earlier, individuals involved with a fraud can suffer other consequences in the labor market.
 We examined turnover (including the specific reason for the turnover) for the CEO, CFO, chairman of the board, and other board members.
-In addition, we considered criminal indictments and convictions of the CEO and CFO.
-We examined consequences of the fraud for individuals that occurred between the beginning of the last fraud year through two years after the year of the last AAER related to the fraud.
+In addition, we considered turned over following of the alleged fraud.